corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-A malicious CordApp attempts to spend a transaction that does not belong to them
+A malicious CorDapp attempts to spend a state that does not belong to them

 </td>
 <td>